-I’m a professional with 18 years of experience scaling digital products from startups to global enterprises.
+I’m a product professional with 18 years of experience scaling digital products from startups to global enterprises.
 I align product, design, and engineering to turn complex problems into actionable, scalable solutions.

 Products & LeadershipTransitioning from projects to product, I delivered a Google-featured mobile app at Michelin before expanding into product leadership (PO, PM).
 Led operations across logistics, government, and fintech, scaling teams to 60+ professionals across 7 squads and impacting 60M+ users.